Ourense

-Ourense (/gl/; Orense /es/) is a city and the capital of the province of Ourense, located in the autonomous community of Galicia, northwestern Spain.
+Ourense (/gl/); Orense (/es/) is a city and the capital of the province of Ourense, located in the autonomous community of Galicia, northwestern Spain.
 It is on the Camino Sanabrés path of the Way of St James (Camino de Santiago), and is crossed by the Miño, Barbaña, Loña and Barbañica rivers.
 It is also known as A cidade das Burgas (in Galician) due to its hot springs, being one of the European cities with the greatest thermal heritage.

 Population

-Its population of 105,233 (2019) accounts for 34.2% of the population of the province and makes it the third largest city of Galicia.
-Its metropolitan area has a population that exceeds 140,000.
+Its population of 105,769 (2025) accounts for 34% of the population of the province of Ourense and makes it the third largest city of Galicia.
+Its province has a population of 305,000.

 In 2019 there were 14,171 foreigners living in the city, representing 13.5% of the total population.
 The main nationalities are Portuguese (31.8%), Venezuelans (11.2%) and Romanians (7.9%).

 By language, according to 2018 data, 32.3% of the population always speak in Galician, 17.1% always speak in Spanish and the rest use both interchangeably.

 History

 The origin of the town can be traced to the Romans and the presence of hot springs called the Burgas.
 These can still be seen today.
 There was also the need to fortify the place to protect one of the easiest ways to cross the Miño River.
-After the Romans, Ourense was part of the Suebi (Suevi) kingdom during most of the 5th, 6th and 7th centuries and was destroyed by the Moors in 716.
+After the Romans, Ourense was part of the Kingdom of the Suebi during most of the 5th, 6th and 7th centuries and was destroyed by the Moors in 716.
 It was later rebuilt by Alfonso III of Asturias about 877.
 The Norse invasions as well as attacks from the Arab warlord Al-Mansur once more laid the city to waste.
 It was only under Sancho II and his sister Doña Elvira that the city was resettled during the 11th century.
 The definitive urban impulse did not arrive until the 12th century when Ourense became an important center of services.
 Recently the city has made many efforts to provide new parks, bridges, fountains and geothermal springs installations to make the city more attractive.

 In the Middle Ages, there was a Jewish community in Ourense, until the 1492 expulsion of the Jews.